Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Simulation study: tests about the Mann-Whitney effect

-The results are illustrated in Figures~\ref{fig:mw1}--\ref{fig:mw3}.
-Comparing all three considered methods for finding critical values, we find the same overarching picture in all simulation configurations: the tests based on the standard normal quantiles are (very) liberal and the bootstrap-based tests are rather conservative.
-In contrast, the randomization-based tests achieve excellent rejection probabilities, i.e.\ they are very close to the significance level in all considered set-ups.
-Comparing the results for the different censoring intensities, we do not see a big difference, except for the Gumbel-Hougaard case; there, the reliability of the tests seems to improve with a stronger censoring rate.
+In contrast \tcb{to the general impression of the asymptotic and bootstrap tests}, the randomization-based tests achieve excellent rejection probabilities, i.e.\ they are very close to the nominal significance level in all considered set-ups.
+Comparing the results for the different censoring intensities, we do not see a big difference, except for the Gumbel-Hougaard case in the appendix; there, the tests apparently get more reliable with stronger censoring rates.

-To compare the power of all different tests, we choose the following random variables as survival times in the first group instead of the previous $T_{i1} \sim Exp(2)$:

-We note that the null hypothesis is retrieved for $\nu =0$.
-In contrast, large values of $\nu$ increase the chance that the first survival time precedes the second, i.e.\ $p < 0.5$.

-For the simulations we have chosen $\nu \in \{0.1, 0.2, \dots, 0.5\}$ and configurations in which all tests were reliable under the null hypothesis, i.e.\ the Gumbel-Hougaard copula combined with a medium censoring and all previous sample sizes and both kinds of marginal distributions; the Clayton and the independence copula combined with a strong censoring, sample size $n=150$ and both kinds of marginal distributions.
-Across all configurations, all three kinds of the tests showed a comparable power which is why the display of the results is omitted.
-We again conclude that no recommendation for the choice of test can be made based on the power of the tests.
-However, based on the outcomes of the simulations under the null hypothesis, we clearly recommend the use of the test based on the randomization procedure.